Performance Comparison: Meta Platforms And Competitors In Interactive Media & Services Industry - Meta Platforms (NASDAQ:META)

 -

-With a relatively low Price to Sales ratio of 11.02, which is 0.15x the industry average, the stock might be considered undervalued based on sales performance.
+The Price to Sales ratio is 11.21, which is 0.14x the industry average.
+This suggests a possible undervaluation based on sales performance.

 -